drewalth/flow-forecast/README.md

 An experimental feature for [GaugeWatcher](https://apps.apple.com/us/app/gaugewatcher/id6498313776) that forecasts the flow rate of a river based on historical data.

 > This API is _experimental_ and is subject to change.
+It also does not work as expected...
+Any contributions and/or suggestions are welcome.

 ## Introduction